 Since 2004, the program has developed a Euclid Creek Watershed Action Plan, established an annual public involvement and education program plan, and brought over $3.7 million to implement its programs and to get watershed improvement projects recommended in the Watershed Action Plan on the ground.

 The Friends of Euclid Creek (FOEC) is a non-profit 501(c)(3) advocacy organization which was organized in 2003 to support the development of a watershed action plan.
-The goal of the FOEC organization is to advocate for the health of the Euclid Creek watershed.
+The goal of the FOEC organization is to improve the health of the environment in the Euclid Creek Watershed.
 The vision of FOEC is to serve as the citizen voice for the watershed.
 And the mission of FOEC is to raise awareness about and preserve the natural features of the watershed.

 FOEC Organization Profile

-The membership of Friends of Euclid Creek is comprised of approximately 130 citizens from nine communities located within the Euclid Creek watershed.
+The membership of Friends of Euclid Creek is comprised of approximately 80 citizens from eleven communities located within the Euclid Creek Watershed.
 Membership is granted via payment of annual dues.
 FOEC provides monthly educational meetings and/or field trips for member and friends.
 All meetings are open and free for the public.

 Euclid Creek Watershed Program Manager

 The Cuyahoga Soil & Water Conservation District houses the Euclid Creek Watershed Program Manager, the Program’s full time staff person who implements the Euclid Creek Watershed Action Plan and acts as the liaison between the ECWC and FOEC.
-The Program Manager also assists with the implementation of the public involvement and public education (PIPE) components of the NPDES Phase II of the Euclid Creek watershed.
+The Program Manager also assists with the implementation of the public involvement and public education (PIPE) components of the NPDES Phase II Program for communities in the Euclid Creek Watershed.

-The Program Manager’s position is funded through a Memorandum of Understanding with the nine participating Euclid Creek Watershed Council communities, as well as through an ODNR watershed coordinator grant, through FOEC’s NEORSD Operating Support grant from years past, and through considerable in-kind support of the Cuyahoga Soil and Water Conservation District (e.g. benefits package, office space, use of equipment and SWCD vehicles, etc.).
+The Program Manager’s position is funded through a Memorandum of Understanding with the nine participating Euclid Creek Watershed Council communities, as well as through FOEC’s NEORSD Operating Support grant from years past, and through considerable in-kind support of the Cuyahoga Soil and Water Conservation District (e.g. benefits package, office space, use of equipment and SWCD vehicles, etc.).